syncfusion-content/blazor-docs/blazor/accumulation-chart/chart-types/pyramid.md

 ---
 layout: post
 title: Pyramid in Blazor Accumulation Chart Component | Syncfusion
-description: Checkout and learn here all about Pyramid in Syncfusion Blazor Accumulation Chart component and more.
+description: Learn here all about the Pyramid in the Essential Syncfusion Blazor Accumulation Chart component and more.
 platform: Blazor
 control: Accumulation Chart
 documentation: ug